'I'm scared': AP obtains video of deadly arrest of Black man

 Only now in the footage obtained by the AP from one trooper's body camera can the public see for the first time some of what happened during the arrest.

-Instead of rendering aid, the troopers leave the burly man unattended, facedown and moaning for more than nine minutes, as they use sanitizer wipes to wash blood off their hands and faces.
+Instead of rendering aid, the troopers leave the heavyset man unattended, facedown and moaning for more than nine minutes, as they use sanitizer wipes to wash blood off their hands and faces.

 After a several-minute stretch in which Greene is not seen on camera, he appears again, limp, unresponsive and bleeding from his head and face.
 He is then loaded onto an ambulance gurney, his arm cuffed to the bedrail.